proximax-storage/xpx-testnet-chain-onboarding/docker-method/README.md

 ```

-### System Requirements
+### A note on System Requirements
+Theoretically, this dockerized Sirius Peer package can perform on any Nix OS flavor running Docker version 19.03.3 and docker-compose version version 1.24.0.

-The Sirius Blokchain Peer is designed to work with minimum Hardware perfomance of   1 CPU core and 2GB RAM, so your Vagrant VM must have these minimum resource specs.
+But if you really need a minimum benchmark, we have seen the  Sirius Blockchain Peer to work with a minimum Hardware perfomance of   1 CPU core and 2GB RAM.

-As for OS Version requirements, the debian installer will run with these minimums:
+This doc was prepared by testing that package on:
 ```
 - Debian 10 ++
 - Ubuntu 19.04 ++